History of the Spanish clitic pronouns

 (Salvador Garmendia, Los pies de barro, 1973)

-Thus weak pronouns in Spanish have undergone a fundamental transformation.
-The old Tobler-Mussafia clitic, with variable linearization conditioned by syntax, has been replaced in all finite contexts (other than positive imperatives) by what amounts to an inherently proclitic item.
+Weak pronouns in Spanish have therefore undergone a fundamental transformation.
+The old Tobler-Mussafia clitic, whose placement was variable and conditioned by syntactic structure, has been replaced in all finite contexts (except positive imperatives) by a form that behaves as inherently proclitic.

-This transformation was largely complete by the early seventeenth century, as the unbroken black line in Figure 1 below (from Mackenzie 2019: 92) indicates.
+This transformation was largely complete by the early seventeenth century, as indicated by the unbroken black line in Figure 1 below (from Mackenzie 2019: 92):

-In infinitival clauses, there have been two major developments.
-First, proclisis has been entirely lost.
-In the specific context of infinitival clauses that follow a preposition (cf. (15) above), the history of this change is actually quite intriguing, because the usage trend appears to have moved significantly in one direction in the late Middle Ages and then in quite the opposite direction in the early modern period.
-As the unbroken grey line in the above figure shows, proclisis increased in this context from about the 1270s until the 1430s, after which time it declined quite quickly and was almost extinct by the beginning of the seventeenth century.
-For extensive discussion of this and other clitic-related ‘failed changes’, see Mackenzie 2019: 97–108.
+In infinitival clauses, two major developments have taken place.
+First, proclisis has been completely lost.
+In the specific context of infinitival clauses following a preposition (cf. (15)), the trajectory of this change is especially striking: usage shifted markedly in one direction during the late Middle Ages, and then reversed in the early modern period.
+As the unbroken grey line in the figure above shows, proclisis increased in this context from around the 1270s until the 1430s, after which it declined rapidly and had virtually disappeared by the start of the seventeenth century.
+For detailed discussion of this and other clitic-related ‘failed changes’, see Mackenzie 2019: 97–108.

-The other major development affecting infinitives has been a significant increase in the frequency of enclisis on the infinitival component of clause union structures (see Davies 1997).
-This has been at the expense of both the pattern illustrated by (17) and that illustrated by (18), the latter having in fact completely died out (in declarative and interrogative clauses).
-The loss of the latter pattern should be seen as a direct consequence of the loss of enclisis in finite clauses (other than positive imperatives), given that the medial placement option in clause union structures implies finite enclisis rather than infinitival proclisis.
+The second major development has been the increasing frequency of enclisis on the infinitival component of clause union structures (see Davies 1997).
+This trend has occurred at the expense of both the pattern illustrated in (17) and the now-obsolete pattern in (18), the latter of which disappeared entirely in declarative and interrogative contexts.
+The loss of this medial placement pattern should be viewed as a direct consequence of the loss of enclisis in finite clauses (aside from imperatives), since medial placement in clause union contexts entails finite enclisis, not infinitival proclisis.

 4. References